Our Code of Conduct

 Inquiries and Reports

-For the purpose of highlighting what are considered violations of the Code of Conduct the following is a non-exhaustive list of violations:
+For the purpose of highlighting what are considered violations of the Code of Conduct the following is a non-exhaustive list of violations can be viewed on the following link:

-• Work-related or sexual harassment and verbal and/or physical offences against other colleagues.
+• Work-related or sexual harassment and verbal and/or physical offences against other members.

 • Performing operations for personal benefit, or for the benefit of family members or third parties, to the detriment of UP.